DANS-KNAW/dd-dataverse-ingest/docs/description.md

 ### Processing a deposit

-1. Sort the bags in the deposit by their numeric prefix, in ascending order.
+1. Sort the bags in the deposit by lexicographical order.
 2. Process each bag in the deposit in order.
 3. Move the deposit to:
     * `outbox/path/to/batch/processed` if the all versions were published successfully, or to
-    * `outbox/path/to/batch/rejected` if one or more of the version were not valid, or to
+    * `outbox/path/to/batch/rejected` if one or more of the versions were not valid, or to
     * `outbox/path/to/batch/failed` if some other error occurred.

 Note that the relative path of the processed deposits in outbox is the same as in the inbox, except for an extra level of directories for the status of the deposit.

 ### Processing a bag

+The service will do the following:

-1. If the bag is a first-version bag, create a dataset in Dataverse using the metadata in `dataset.yml`, otherwise update the existing dataset metadata using the metadata in `dataset.yml`.
+1. If the bag is a first-version bag, creates a dataset in Dataverse using the metadata in `dataset.yml`, otherwise updates the existing dataset metadata using the metadata in `dataset.yml`.
-2. Execute the actions in `edit.yml` if it exists.
+2. Executes the actions in `edit.yml` if it exists:
-3.
+    * Delete the files listed in `delete`.
+    * Replace the files listed in `replace`.
+3. Adds files not listed in `edit.yml` to the dataset.
-4. Publish the dataset.
+4. Executes the actions in `role-assignments.yml` if it exists:
-5. Wait for the dataset to be published.
+    * Delete the role assignments listed in `delete`.
+    * Create the role assignments listed in `create`.
+5. Executes the action in `transition.yml` if it exists.

+Note that a bag for a new dataset must at least contain a `dataset.yml` file.
+A bag for an existing dataset will only add the files in the bag to the dataset and leave the draft as is.